The Quantum Mechanics Swampland: Introduction

 Exploring the relationship between quantum mechanical potentials and field theory operators is certainly not new.
 It was originally studied in the context of Bethe-Salpeter equations in~\cite{Bastai:1963tsbs}.
 The authors concluded that super-renormalizable operators yielded regular potentials $V_{r}(r)$, renormalizable operators yielded transition potentials $V_{t}(r)$, and non-renormalizable operators yielded singular potentials $V_{s}(r)$ (see~\cite{Frank:1971a} for a review of singular potentials).
 These potentials satisfied the following conditions at the origin.
 Here, $C$ is a finite constant.

 Later, Lepage and Caswell developed a non-relativistic effective field theory approach to this problem in~\cite{Caswell:1985ui, Lepage:1997cs}.
 Although they didn't seek to address the relationship between field theory operators and singular potentials, their work simplified the analysis of many non-relativistic phenomena such as low energy scattering due to the new toolkit they introduced which leveraged the non-relativistic nature of the problem.
-More recently, we developed a novel matching procedure in~\cite{Agrawal:2020lea}, where we rely on a relativistic field theory description at short distances and a non-relativistic quantum mechanical potential at large distances.
+More recently, we developed a novel matching procedure in~\cite{Agrawal:2020lea}, where we rely on a relativistic field theory description at short distances and a non-relativistic quantum mechanical description at large distances.
 The matching is performed at the Compton radius of the scattered particle, which is the natural scale where relativistic effects start becoming important.
 In light of this new approach, it is worth readdressing the question of what classes of field theory operators lead to singular potentials.
 As we will see, our conclusions about this classification differ from~\cite{Bastai:1963tsbs}.

-Furthermore, identifying which potentials reside in the Landscape and which ones reside in the Swampland is crucial for ensuring that the empirical description of a low energy phenomenon can be consistently completed into a QFT.
-This is relevant for analyzing processes such as dark matter direct detection~\cite{Agrawal:2010fh,Fan:2010gt,Freytsis:2010ne,Fitzpatrick:2012ix,Bishara:2016hek}, Sommerfeld enhancement~\cite{sommerfeld1931beugung}, dark matter scattering and annihilation in galaxies~\cite{Hisano:2002fk,Hisano:2003ec,Hisano:2004ds,ArkaniHamed:2008qn,Buckley:2009in,Loeb:2010gj,Tulin:2013teo,Bellazzini:2013foa,Kaplinghat:2015aga,Blum:2016nrz,Agrawal:2020lea}, and nucleon-nucleon scattering~\cite{Naghdi:2007ek,Epelbaum:2008ga}.
-The underlying correspondence between QFT and quantum mechanics naturally leads to the following criteria for determining which potentials live in the Landscape and the Swampland:
+In~\cite{Agrawal:2020lea}, we showed that at short distances, there was a match between the tree-level relativistic field theory description and the first Born approximation using the corresponding quantum mechanical potential.
+This underlying correspondence between QFT and quantum mechanics naturally leads to the following criteria for determining which potentials live in the Landscape and the Swampland: